Pimchaonk/TechDemo-Passwordless/README.md

 ### Deploying the web application

-In this section you're going to build and deploy the front end React app to the **Amazon S3** bucket you deployed earlier.
 The front end web app will use a **CloudFront** distribution to serve up the **React** app.
+Build and deploy the front end React app to the **Amazon S3** bucket

 1. Build front end
-From the command line and within the webapp/ directory let's build our app and create a distribution directory by running the following:
+Run the command line in directory called `webapp/`

 ```shell
 npm run build
 ```

 2. Deploy to Amazon S3
-After building our web app, a new `webapp/dist` directory is created and the contents of this directory is what will be uploaded to the **Amazon S3** bucket and ultimately served from the **CloudFront** distribution.
-Within the `webapp/` directory you're going to upload the front end to the Amazon S3 bucket by running the below command:
+After building our web app, a new `webapp/dist` directory is created and the contents of this directory is what will be uploaded to the **Amazon S3** bucket.

 ```shell
 npx s3-spa-upload dist <REPLACE-WITH-YOUR-S3-BUCKET-NAME>